-17.12 Amenity for future residents
+Amenity for future residents

-- 17.13 In terms of the layout of the flats within apartment block A, these are in line with NDSS, fire strategy and Part M4(2) Accessibility standards.
-Layouts are carefully considered.
-For accessibility and fire considerations this will be further reviewed by Building Control to ensure all technical requirements are met.
-The requirement for Part M4(2) is included within the recommended conditions but appears achievable through the design. - 17.14 Similarly, house layouts are rational and provide an acceptable quality of accommodation.
+- 17.28 The proposed layout of the flats would be in accordance with the NDSS, fire strategy and Part M4(2) Accessibility standards.
+The requirement for compliance Part M4(2) is recommended as part of the proposed conditions. - 17.29 Similarly, house layouts provide good quality accommodation.
 Whilst the arrangement of WC rather than habitable room at ground floor frontage limits activity and overlooking, there are two bedrooms and a study space on the frontage at upper levels and therefore this arrangement is acceptable.
-It is noted that Part M4(2) requires a shower room on the entrance level of 3-bed+ properties, and this will be secured by condition. - 17.15 The cycle parking to houses is located at the front of the property and this allows for convenient access, therefore encouraging active travel in line with policy T1 and DM9.
-There does not appear to be any detailed information provided on the design of these however the plan information in conjunction with visuals provides sufficient information so that the detail can be secured by condition. - 17.16 The cycle store to Block A is also conveniently located for all residents of the flats. - 17.17 With regard to overlooking, the distance between windows of habitable rooms and their siting ensures that there is an acceptable level of privacy for all homes.
-A condition is recommended to ensure appropriate screens are installed on balconies to prevent overlooking of the private amenity areas of some of the ground floor flats.
+Part M4(2) requires a shower room on the entrance level of 3-bed+ properties.
+The applicant should confirm that the room shown accommodates a compliant shower room, and this can also be secured by the recommended condition. - 17.30 The cycle parking to houses has been revised in most instances to provide cycle storage at the front of the property, which encourages active travel in line with policy T1 and DM9.
+There does not appear to be any detailed information provided on the design of these however the plan information in conjunction with visuals provides sufficient information so that the detail can be secured by condition. - 17.31 With regard to overlooking and privacy within the site, the siting of the buildings and the windows is such that there will be an adequate level of internal privacy for all new homes.
+Each home will be provided with a garden or balcony, which afford an adequate level of private external amenity space.
+A condition is recommended to secure further details of the proposed balcony design, including any required screening. - 17.32 The application is supported by a Daylight, Sunlight & Overshadowing Report (August, 2021).
+This report demonstrated that 94% of windows comply with daylight at 2% Average Daylight Factor (ADF) for Living/Kitchen/ Dining rooms (LKDs) and 98% comply at 1.5% for LKDs.

-- 17.18 An updated Daylight, Sunlight, Overshadowing Report (Aug 2021) was submitted, which assessed the internal light levels to the proposed homes.
-This report shows that 88% of windows comply with daylight at 2% Average Daylight Factor (ADF) for Living/Kitchen/ Dining rooms (LKDs) and 96% comply at 1.5% for LKDs.
-Given the highly sustainable location, the need to make efficient use of the site and the high-quality amenity proposed, the figures acceptable in this context. - 17.19 Whilst a number of rooms would not meet the BRE recommendations for sunlight/ Annual Probable Sunlight Hours (APSH), it is noted that most of the rooms that transgress the recommendations are bedrooms and/or north-facing.
-The fact that most of the proposed dwellings are dual aspect means that it is more likely the overall light quality internally will be better than for single aspect dwellings, with more choice of aspect.
-On this basis, the arrangement is acceptable. - 17.20 Therefore, overall in terms of design, the proposal would be of an acceptable scale, height and massing.
+- 17.33 Whilst a number of rooms would not meet the BRE recommendations for sunlight/ Annual Probable Sunlight Hours (APSH), it is noted that most of the rooms that transgress the recommendations are bedrooms and/or north-facing.
+The fact that all of the proposed dwellings are dual aspect means that it is more likely the overall light quality internally will be better than for single aspect dwellings, with more choice of aspect. - 17.34 Overall, each home would benefit from an acceptable level of privacy internally and externally, adequate outlook, and an acceptable level of light.
+Layouts of the homes are rational and useable. - 17.35 Therefore, overall in terms of design, the proposal would be of an acceptable scale, height and massing.
 The site layout and the detailed design of the buildings reduces the overall visual mass, ensuring the scheme sits comfortable within the plot and does not appear visually dominant within the wider street scene.
 The proposed appearance, materiality and landscaping is acceptable subject to conditions requiring further details.
 The proposed homes have been carefully designed in terms of layout and would provide a good level of amenity for future residents.
 Subject to conditions, there would be adequate privacy to each home and external amenity spaces.
 Each home would benefit from an acceptable level of daylight, sunlight and outlook.
 In addition, parking and cycle parking provision is easily accessible and would promote the use of active travel.

-17.21 Density
+18. Density